dspruell/tls-probe/README.md

 certificate validation errors are raised.
 This may be changed by using the `-z/--no-validate` option.

-Full usage details are found in the `--help/-h` output to the command line utility.
+Full usage details are found in the `--help` output to the command line utility.